-Pile Driving: The permanent piles to be used for this project are varied including steel pipe piles, steel sheet piles and concrete cylindrical piles.
-The permanent concrete piles are expected to be 4 feet in diameter or greater.
-A Marine Mammal Monitoring Plan will be implemented for both in-water and upland pile driving to identify marine mammals entering the Zone of Impact and to determine appropriate actions to comply with an IHA/LOA (Letter of Authorization) under the MMPA.
+Pile Driving: The permanent piles to be used for this Project are varied including steel pipe piles, steel sheet piles, and concrete square and cylindrical piles.
+The permanent trestle piles are expected to be hollow concrete 54 inches in diameter.
+The permanent piles for the trestle approaches and transitions are planned to be 30-inch square solid concrete.
+A Marine Mammal Monitoring Plan will be implemented for both in-water and onshore pile driving to identify marine mammals entering the Zone of Impact and to determine appropriate actions to comply with an IHA/LOA (Letter of Authorization) under the MMPA.
 Pilings to be used at the Project include: the quay and conveyor dock; the temporary construction trestles and roadway trestles; structural stability at the South Island; and for moorings.